oanguenot/webrtc-experiments/documentation/Speaking webrtc.md

 | **Apple**<br>Ipad, Iphone    | **Safari**              | Chrome, Firefox<br>[Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=752458) |
 | **Android**<br>Phone, Tablet | **Chrome**, **Firefox** | Some specific mobile vendor browsers                                                   |

+_Recommendation_: Don't forget to check the navigator and inform the user when detected a not compliant browser.

 ## Streams and Tracks

 When acquiring the audio and video from your devices using the API `getUserMedia`, your application receives a `MediaStream` object.
 Often, we call it a **stream**.